ApiniLabs/PAC-ID/README.md

 > HTTPS://PAC.METTORIUS.COM/DEVICE/21:210263
 > ```

+It is RECOMMENDED that the URL locates a human readable web page which at least discloses information about the `issuer`.
+The URL MAY also point to a default [`PAC-ID Resolver`](https://github.com/ApiniLabs/PAC-ID-Resolver) that is implemented as a web application on that URL.

 ### Transmission

 PAC-ID’s MAY be transmitted by any means adequate for the serialization format (URL Format) of `PAC-ID`s (e.g. QR code, NDEF, iBeacon, etc.).

 #### Visual Markers